Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 These are:
 a)   SModeMsg : a mode extension for displaying a user message
 b)   SModeLineInp : a mode extension getting a line of user input
-c)   SModeSetSel : a mode extension for getting a choice from the user from a set of selections.
+c)   SModeLevAdj : a mode extension for enabling the user to adjust some level.
 d)   SModeFileSel : a mode extension for selecting a file from the file system

 Each modal app defines its own mode extension which implements the primary UI function of that app.
 For example ModalWX.cpp defines SModeSrcEdr, a mode extension for browsing a Modal app's source code.
-SModeSrcEdr uses SModeMsg, SModeLineInp, SModeSetSel and SModeFileSel in its implementation to realize the desired behavior of its UI.
+SModeSrcEdr uses SModeMsg, SModeLineInp, SModeLevAdj and SModeFileSel in its implementation to realize the desired behavior of its UI.

 # Designing a mode of operation: